 Muffins made with mincemeat and oats

 There are several recipes using oats, which Mike really likes, so I have tweaked this one to include them, and changed a couple of other things too.
 You could add oats to any other muffin recipe too, just take out several big spoonfuls of flour and replace them with oats.
 You can’t actually taste the oats in the baked muffin, but I like the idea that they are there.
 I wanted to use mincemeat as I bought 4 big jars of it to make things at Christmas and didn’t even open 1 of them!

 The baked muffins are really good and poor Mike has been battling scoffing them all evening 😉

-200g plain flour
+- 200 g plain flour

-1/2 tsp salt
+- ½ tsp salt

 - Mix everything well in both bowls, then mix the two together, just enough to combine, mixing too much will make them tough.

-Divide the mixture between the 12 muffin cases and bake for 20-25 minutes until browned and the top springs back when pressed.
+- Divide the mixture between the 12 muffin cases and bake for 20-25 minutes until browned and the top springs back when pressed.
 These were really easy, as I suppose all muffins are really, and I will definitely be making them again to use up that mincemeat.

 Take care of your family and your budget

 Before putting together the meal planners, Lesley surveyed what was needed.
-Of the existing 14 meal plans, most are for 2 people so can be sized up or down.
+Of the existing 14 budget meal plans, most are cheap meals for 2 people so can be sized up or down.
 Others are cheap family meals for 4 people, or meals for one